sayanarijit/sqla-fancy-core/README.md

 ### Using the atomic() Context Manager

-The `atomic()` context manager lets you group several database operations within one transactional scope.
-Queries executed with `ax()` inside this context all use the same connection.
-Nested `atomic()` contexts reuse the outer connection automatically.
+Group operations in a single transaction.
+Nested `atomic()` contexts share the outer connection.

 **Sync Example:**